Frommers.com Frommers.com

-The islands are a dream if you're an active traveler, and especially if you're into diving, snorkeling, swimming, boating, and other watersports.
+These islands are a dream for active travelers, especially those into diving, snorkeling, swimming, boating, and other watersports.
 You can also play golf and tennis, or hike into the jungle-clad mountainous interiors of the islands.
-Kayaking on the lagoons is popular everywhere.
+Kayaking is popular everywhere, and all but a few hotels provide them for free.
 There's good biking along the many roads skirting colorful lagoons.
-You can engage in these activities virtually everywhere, although some islands are better than others.
+You can engage in these activities everywhere, although some islands are better than others.
+I point out the best in the following chapters, but here's a brief rundown of my favorites.

 Biking

-Relatively flat roads circle most of the islands covered in this book, making for easy and scenic bike riding.
+Relatively flat roads circle most of the islands, making for easy and scenic bike riding.
 In fact, bicycles are one of my favorite means of getting around.
-It's simple and inexpensive to rent bikes on all the islands in French Polynesia.
-Many hotels and resorts provide bikes for their guests to use.
+It's simple and inexpensive to rent bikes on all but a few of the islands.
+In fact, some hotels and resorts provide bikes for their guests to use.

 Diving & Snorkeling

 Most of the islands have very good to great diving and snorkeling.
-Virtually every lagoon-side resort has a dive operator, and many will let snorkelers go along.
-The live-aboard dive boat Tahiti Aggressor operates in French Polynesia.
+Virtually every lagoonside resort has a dive operator on premises or nearby, and many will let snorkelers go along.

-French Polynesia is famous for its bountiful sealife, from harmless tropical fish to hammerhead sharks.
-You'll see plenty of creatures at Moorea, Bora Bora, Huahine, Raiatea, and Tahaa, but the best diving and snorkeling are in the huge lagoons of Rangiroa, Tikehau, Manihi, and Fakarava in the Tuamotu Islands.
+French Polynesia is famous for its bountiful sea life, from harmless tropical fish to hammerhead sharks.
+You'll see plenty of creatures at Moorea, Bora Bora, Huahine, and Raiatea-Tahaa, but the best diving and snorkeling is in the huge lagoons of Rangiroa, Tikehau, Manihi, and Fakarava in the Tuamotu Islands.

 Most resorts offer dive packages to their guests, and the American-based PADI Travel Network (tel.
 800/729-7234; www.padi.com) puts together packages for divers of all experience levels.

-Charter boats on many islands will take you in search of marlin, swordfish, tuna, mahimahi, and other game fish.
+Charter boats on most islands will take you in search of marlin, swordfish, tuna, mahimahi, and other game fish.

-French Polynesia has two ways to cast your line while living aboard in luxury.
-Based in Bora Bora, the Taravana is a 50-foot sail-powered game-fishing boat.
-In the Tuamotus, Haumana Cruises (www.tahiti-haumana-cruises.com) uses a 17-cabin yacht.
+You can also cast your line while living aboard in relative luxury.
+In the Tuamotu Archipelago, Haumana Cruises (www.tahiti-fly-fishing-cruises.com) uses a 17-cabin yacht.

 Golf & Tennis